Pest Issues

 Once the source of the bad odour is gone, let some fresh air in.
 Open as many windows and keep them open for as long as possible to maintain constant air circulation.
 If you have fans, then definitely turn them on.

-Make use of any odour absorbent devices.
+Make use of any odour-absorbent devices.
 Air fresheners and deodorisers, as well as candles and essential oil diffusers, can also come in handy.
 Peppermint oil, for instance, can do more than just help with the dead rat smell removal.
 It is also a natural rat repellent.

 Keep in mind, though, that oils and air fresheners will only mask the smell.
 Enzyme cleaners are popular for their ability to effectively eliminate urine stains and odour.
 If you prefer natural methods to get rid of the dead rodent odour, give those a try.

-It could take up to a month for a dead rat to completely decompose, which will put an end of the unpleasant smell.
-However, humidity, temperature, location are all factors that play a role, too.
+It could take up to a month for a dead rat to completely decompose, which will put an end to the unpleasant smell.
+However, humidity, temperature, and location are all factors that play a role, too.
 Also, the bigger the size of the animal, the longer it would take to decompose.

 Higher humidity and warmer weather will increase the intensity of the rotting stench.
 Still, don’t get too worried because as long as the source of the problem is gone and the area is clean, the smell will eventually go away.